dmc1778/CheckerBugs/README.md

 ```
 pip install -r requirements.txt
 ```
-Once all required dependencies are installed, create an ```.env``` file in the root of the project and put your API keys (OpenAI and Fireworks keys):
+Once all required dependencies are installed, create a ```.env``` file in the root of the project and put your API keys (OpenAI and Fireworks keys):
 ```
 OPENAI_API_KEY=""
 FIREWORKS_API_KEY=""
 ```
 #### :rocket: Building evaluation dataset

 cd to ```core``` directory.
-Run the following command to construct dataset for PyTorch library:
+Run the following command to construct a dataset for the PyTorch library:

 ```
 python core/build_commit_database.py pytorch pytorch taxonomy